Preventing workers falling from trucks

 To date, the campaign has involved 30 workshops held across Queensland in 2013 and 145 workplace assessments.
 WHSQ developed a falls risk identification process that was piloted at 12 workplaces in 2014, released a short film in 2015 and facilitated a webinar about falls in 2016.
-A new industry case study about how one business managed to reduce falls at their workplace will be released in early 2017.

 - Industry campaign report – Preventing workers falling from trucks (PDF, 540.01 KB)

 - Tool - Risk identification and action plan tool (PDF, 477.28 KB) .

 - Short film – Preventing workers falling from trucks

 - Webinar – Preventing workers falling from trucks

 - General guidance for the – Cab of the truck, trailers and on-site

 - Short film - Australian Amalgamated Terminals (AAT) – AAT Site driver safety

 - Case study - Safe Work Australia and AAT – Preventing workers falling from trucks